jw35/acp_lobby_screen/widgets.md

         * A constructor which is invoked by `new` and which takes two parameters:

+          * A JavaScript Object containing static configuration parameters for the widgit:

-          * The DOM `id` of an page element into which the widget's content will be placed
+                * container: The string DOM `id` of an page element into which the widget's content should be placed

+                * static_url: the URL of the widget directory (i.e.
+                  the one containing the JavaScript file).
+This allow the JavaScript to access other resources in the widget directory without having to hard-code URLs

           * A JavaScript object containing `name:value` pairs representing parameters for a particular instance of the widget.

-          [[JW: we might need to add a third parameter to supply the URL of the widget directory (i.e. the one containing the JavaScript file).
-This would allow the JavaScript to access other resources in the widget directory without having to hard-code URLs]]

           The constructor may be called before DOM construction is complete and so shouldn't reference any DOM objects.